AP Photo - Richard Drew

 This essay will focus on something that might seem trivial—the wording of a short headline in the New York Times.
 That headline, however, generated a huge furor in which several highly placed individuals betrayed the public’s trust.

-The August 5, 2019 print headline, “Trump Urges Unity vs. Racism,” capped a Times article about the ten-minute speech Trump delivered after the massacres in El Paso and Dayton.
+The August 5, 2019 print headline, “Trump Urges Unity vs. Racism,” capped a Times article about the ten-minute speech President Trump delivered after the massacres in El Paso and Dayton.
 Accuracy is the premiere virtue of journalism, and the headline worked very well as a summary of the speech.
 The headline was flawed, however, insofar as the accompanying article, in addition to quoting and summarizing the speech, emphasized its failure to promote “broad gun control measures.”
 Newspapers and magazines often change the headlines that initially appear in online publication, and the Times proceeded to offer another headline that was accurate and impressively short: “Assailing Hate, but Not Guns.”

 Along the way, Aaron Blake in the Washington Post published an article, “Why the New York Times’s Trump headline was so bad,” which noted that several “high-profile” Twitter users were canceling their subscriptions and that Democratic presidential candidates had joined the assault.